Rezmason/matrix/README.md

 - `cursorIntensity`, — the brightness of cursors' glow.
 Can be any number greater than zero.
 Default is 2.0.
 - `glintIntensity` — the brightness of glint glow, if there is any glint.
 Can be any number greater than zero.
 Default is 1.0.
 - `glyphURL` - if you set the effect to "image", this is how you specify which image to load.
 It doesn't work with any URL; I suggest grabbing them from Wikipedia: [https://rezmason.github.io/matrix/?effect=image&glyphURL=https://upload.wikimedia.org/wikipedia/commons/f/f5/EagleRock.jpg](https://rezmason.github.io/matrix/?effect=image&glyphURL=https://upload.wikimedia.org/wikipedia/commons/f/f5/EagleRock.jpg)
+- `bgURL` - set the page background to a picture given by the url.
+The `backgroundColor` or `backgroundHSL` won't take effect if this is set.
 - `loops` - (WIP) if set to "true", this causes the effect to loop, so that it can be converted into a looping video.
 - `fps` — the framerate of the effect.
 Can be any number between 0 and 60.
 Default is 60.